sarahqd/sarahqd.github.io/_posts/2025-1-3-Generate-Qt-code-from-UI-design-pictures.md

 ## Prompt from picture to Qt code

-I wrote the following prompt to help me generate Qt code directly from a picture, and it has significantly reduced the time and energy I need to focus on more critical aspects of my projects.
+The following prompt could help you generate Qt code directly from a picture, and it could significantly reduce your time and energy then you can focus on more critical aspects of your projects.

 ```Prompt
 Generate qt class code from the design picture.
 We should consider several parts below, then generate the code.